neelpatel6262/Aetherfield-SaaS/README.md

 ## 10. Development Process

 1. Picked a random SaaS template from Figma Community as the visual reference only.
+2. **Designed all pages in Figma first** — Home, /journal, /about, /careers, and more — before writing any code. *(See Figma Design Reference above.)*
-2. Set up Vite + React + Tailwind project from scratch.
+3. Set up Vite + React + Tailwind project from scratch.
-3. Built the `Layout` wrapper — Navbar + `<Outlet>` + Footer.
+4. Built the `Layout` wrapper — Navbar + `<Outlet>` + Footer.
-4. Implemented routing early — nested layouts, dynamic params, and 404 page.
+5. Implemented routing early — nested layouts, dynamic params, and 404 page.
-5. Created the `useScrollAnimation` custom hook for reusable scroll-triggered animations.
+6. Created the `useScrollAnimation` custom hook for reusable scroll-triggered animations.
-6. Built all marketing sections one by one — Hero through CTABanner.
+7. Built all marketing sections one by one — Hero through CTABanner.
-7. Added dynamic routes and local data files for journal articles and job listings.
+8. Added dynamic routes and local data files for journal articles and job listings.
-8. Designed and debugged the multi-step signup form UX (validation, password meter, step 2).
+9. Designed and debugged the multi-step signup form UX (validation, password meter, step 2).
-9. Polished the mobile menu — hamburger toggle animation + full-screen overlay.
+10. Polished the mobile menu — hamburger toggle animation + full-screen overlay.
-10. Refactored for typography consistency, spacing uniformity, and component cleanup.
+11. Refactored for typography consistency, spacing uniformity, and component cleanup.
-11. Deployed to Vercel and wrote project documentation.
+12. Deployed to Vercel and wrote project documentation.

 ---